-- 4.3.1 For site operatives to determine whether a load should be rejected in response to odour detection will be dependent upon the level of odour being emitted from the waste and if this is detectable beyond the permit boundary. - 4.3.2 Any wastes which do not conform to site acceptance criteria and are discovered following acceptance will be quarantined immediately to await safe removal from site.
+- 4.3.1 The wastes before being unloaded from the delivery vehicle will be inspected for contrary items, pests, odour and any material found not suitable for the site will not be unloaded and left on the trailer and returned to source. - 4.3.2 Any wastes which do not conform to site acceptance criteria and are discovered following acceptance will be quarantined immediately to await safe removal from site.
 The EA will be contacted (where necessary) if the non-conforming waste discovered is likely to lead to a breach of permit conditions.
-The quarantined material will be stored in a sealed container with weatherproof covering and removed from the site within five days or within 48 hours if odorous in nature.
+The quarantined material will be stored in a sealed container or bay with weatherproof covering and removed from the site within seven days or within 48 hours if odorous in nature.